Ares-Developers/Ares-docs/new/superweapons/buildings.rst

     weapons.
 Note that :tag:`SuperWeapon` and :tag:`SuperWeapon2` are still considered special, and not all aspects of the logic have been expanded.

-.. index:: Super Weapons; Unlimited super weapons on buildings

 .. versionadded:: 0.9

+.. index:: Super Weapons; Building animations played correctly

 Building Animations
 -------------------